graphql/graphql-wg/agendas/2023/12-Dec/07-wg-primary.md

      - Note: not all items closed were "action items"
    - [All open action items (by last update)](https://github.com/graphql/graphql-wg/issues?q=is%3Aissue+is%3Aopen+label%3A%22Action+item+%3Aclapper%3A%22+sort%3Aupdated-desc)
    - [All open action items (by meeting)](https://github.com/graphql/graphql-wg/projects?type=classic&query=is%3Aopen+sort%3Aupdated-desc)
-1. Subcommittee to work on standardizing distributed schemas (15m, Jeff/Hugh)
-   - There has been a lot of new excitement across the community around standardizing on an approach for working with distributed schemas, ranging from Open Federation to Fusion
-   - We (Apollo) are excited about these developments, and are looking forward to working with others on this standardization approach
-   - We haven't seen the afore mentioned standardization efforts be brought to the Working Group yet, so we'd like to get the ball rolling and start discussions
-   - Should we start the [composite schema](https://github.com/graphql/composite-schemas-wg) subcommittee back up, to collaborate more closely?
-Or would folks like to explore an alternative approach?
-   - Regardless, let's get the discussions going - super exciting!
 1. Fix bug in CoerceArgumentValues() algorithm (10m, Benjie)
    - [Spec PR](https://github.com/graphql/graphql-spec/pull/1056)
    - No GraphQL.js PR needed, GraphQL.js already implements the correct behavior